Product Design Engineering is jointly delivered by the University and the Glasgow School of Art and integrates engineering with design.

-FemEng is a network formed within GUES, with the sole aim of bringing the women in the School of Engineering together.
+FemEng is a network formed within the Glasgow University Engineering Society, with the sole aim of bringing the women in the James Watt School of Engineering together.
 In connection with pre-existing organisations such as Interconnect (Equate), WES and Athena Swan, FemEng has established strong links with industry and academics alike.
 The society holds events which are tailored to suit the women that attend them, FemEng helps to encourage the minority.
 Cocktail nights, bake-offs, talks from inspirational women and the opportunity to engage in overseas projects are just some examples of what to expect from being a part of this rapidly growing society.

 Engineers without Borders (EWB)

-Each year our School of Engineering participates in the highly renowned, ten month long “Formula Student” programme.
-Run by the Institute of Mechanical Engineering (IMechE), this is an exciting and unique chance for students from across our engineering disciplines to join forces to construct a single seat racing car.
-Designing, building and finally racing the car at the world famous Silverstone track, the competition crucially develops students’ management, marketing and technical skills and is attended by more than 300 teams from across the globe.
-As a partner of IMechE, our School is proud to offer such specialised engineering and motorsport industry experience.
-Find out more at: ugracing.co.uk.
+Each year the James Watt School of Engineering participates in the highly renowned, ten-month long “Formula Student” programme.
+Run by the Institute of Mechanical Engineering (IMechE), this is an exciting and unique chance for students from across our engineering disciplines to join forces to construct a single-seat racing car.

 The School of Engineering’s Industrial Scholarship Scheme

 Taking advantage of our strong links with industry, the James Watt School of Engineering has launched an exclusive new scholarship scheme.